 Vedic Astrology’s Preventive Capabilities

 Apart from being just predictive, Jyotish aims to be ‘preventive’ too.
-It contains a range of practical techniques to modify a person’s returning karmas.
-So Vedic Astrology provides the ultimate form of ‘precision karmic engineering’.
+It offers practical techniques to modify a person’s returning karmas.
+These are known as ‘Planetary Antidotes’ or ‘Remedial Measures’.
+So Vedic Astrology provides the ultimate form of ‘karmic re-balancing’.

 The capabilities of Jyotish enable the effects of potential problems in the future, caused by returning karmas (decoded from planetary positions in our birth-chart and expressed as ‘planetary imbalances’), to be first identified and then minimized, or even avoided completely.
 Similarly, very good periods in our lives can be predicted and the time used to full advantage.